-I am an associate professor in the Department of African American Studies at Princeton University where I study the social dimensions of science, medicine, and technology, race-ethnicity and health, knowledge and power.
+I am Associate Professor in the Department of African American Studies at Princeton University where I study the social dimensions of science, medicine, and technology, race-ethnicity and health, knowledge and power.
 I am also the founder of the JUST DATA Lab, and a Faculty Associate in the Center for Information Technology Policy; Program on History of Science; Center for Health and Wellbeing; Program on Gender and Sexuality Studies; Department of Sociology; and I serve on the Executive Committees for the Program in Global Health and Health Policy and Center for Digital Humanities.

 Taken together, this body of work addresses debates about how science and technology shape the social world and how people can, should, and do engage technoscience, grappling all the while with the fact that what may bring health and longevity to some may threaten the dignity and rights of others.

 I arrived here by way of a winding road that has snaked through South Central Los Angeles; Conway, South Carolina; Majuro, South Pacific, and Swaziland, Southern Africa.
 I come from many Souths, and I tend to bring this perspective, of looking at the world from its underbelly, to my analysis.

 To start at the proverbial beginning, my interest in the relationship between science, technology, medicine, and society can be traced to this clinic in Wai (pronounced “Why”), India, where I was born in a Bahá’í family to a Persian-Indian mother and African-American father.
 Their stories of the one-size-fits-all stirrups, stainless steel bed around which resident-chickens balked, and nurses who waited on my mom day and night—ignited my imagination about the places where cold tools and warm humans meet.

 Whether we dub it ‘science and society’, ‘medicine and culture’, ‘technology and values’, the relationship between what are commonly thought of as separate spheres of human experience fuel many of my current preoccupations.
 My work as a researcher and teacher continues to take shape in the borderlands of mainstream institutions and the messiness of everyday life.